-I. Lock and secure your desk and office when away, even if it's for just a minute.

-2. Keep small valuables (wallets and purses) out of sight by placing them in a closed and locked desk or file cabinet.

-3. If possible, when away from your work area, let a coworker or close neighbor know about your departure and expected time of return.

-4. Lock computers and similar office equipment to the desk or table top with some type of security device.

-5. Keep a list of brand names, serial numbers, model numbers, and descriptions of all office equipment in your work area.

-6. Protect your personal property by marking it with an additional, special identification number, such as your driver's license number.
+- 1. Lock and secure your desk and office when away, even if it's for just a minute. - 2.
+Keep small valuables (wallets and purses) out of sight by placing them in a closed and locked desk or file cabinet. - 3.
+If possible, when away from your work area, let a coworker or close neighbor know about your departure and expected time of return. - 4.
+Lock computers and similar office equipment to the desk or table top with some type of security device. - 5.
+Keep a list of brand names, serial numbers, model numbers, and descriptions of all office equipment in your work area. - 6.
+Protect your personal property by marking it with an additional, special identification number, such as your driver's license number.

-At Any Time
+At Anytime

-- Be alert.
-Watch for obvious strangers around your office, your home, or your apartment.
-Check for signs of a break-in before entering an empty house, office, or car.
-Call the Police & Public Safety Department if you see signs of forced entry to a building or a car. - Call the Police & Public Safety Department if you experience minor theft problems over a period of time. - When at campus facilities, do not leave backpacks or books unattended.
+- Check for signs of a break-in before entering an empty house, office, or car.
+Call the Police & Public Safety Department if you see signs of forced entry to a building or a car. - 2.
+Call the Police & Public Safety Department if you experience minor theft problems over a period of time. - 3.
+When at campus facilities, do not leave backpacks or books unattended.
 Print your name inside every textbook you own. - 4.
 If you are driving and think you are being followed, make several turns in one direction and head back the way you were going.
 If the car is still behind you, go to the nearest police or fire station or to a public place.
 Do not stop or get out of the car.
 Have someone call the police for you. - 5.
 Involve your peers.
-If you are expecting a deliveryor a guest in your absence, leave your keys with a neighbor or a co-worker.
+If you are expecting a delivery or a guest in your absence, leave your keys with a neighbor or a co-worker.
 Let your neighbors know when you will be away from home and ask them to challenge strangers in the area. - 6.
 Never give information about yourself or others to strangers on the phone. - Maintain a record of serial numbers of your property and of identification and credit cards.
 Include a brief description with each and keep this information in a safe place. - Report any crime or suspicious activity to the police.
-Be prepared to supply as much information as possible, such as descriptions of people, property, and cars. - Post the telephone number of the police department (704-687-2200) near your work phone, and numbers for local police and fire departments at home. - 10.
+Be prepared to supply as much information as possible, such as descriptions of people, property, and cars. - 9.
+Post the telephone number of the police department (704-687-2200) near your work phone, and numbers for local police and fire departments at home. - 10.
 If you need to contact the Police & Public Safety Department while on campus, use one of the blue light call stations located at strategic places around campus.
-Take a few minutes now to review the blue light Emergency Phones Map (available at: https://facilities.uncc.edu/sites/facilities.uncc.edu/files/ media/Maps/Emergency-Phones-Map.pdf to locate and identify blue light phones in those areas where park, work, walk, you or play.
-If you would like additional information on crime prevention or wish to discuss a problem that may be crime- related, contact the Police & Public Safety Department at 704-687-2200 or by utilizing the LiveSafe phone application.
+Take a few minutes now to review the blue light Emergency Phones Map (available at: https://facilties.charlotte.edu/files/media/Maps/Uncc Emergency-Phones-Map.pdf)

+to locate and identify blue light phones areas those where you park, work, walk, or play.
+If you would like additional information on crime prevention or wish to discuss a problem that may be crime- related, contact the Police & Public Safety Department at 704-687-2200 utilizing the LiveSafe phone application.